Last updated in November 2018

 Know the Code

 When making purchases online, you’ll often see spaces where you can enter a promotional or coupon code.
 These spaces may as well be labeled “Hey!
 Here’s free money!”
 Using a discount code is the equivalent of handing a printed coupon to a checkout clerk.
 Do an internet search for discount codes for the site (for example, search for “Lands’ End discount code”).
 Although you’ll encounter expired or otherwise invalid codes, your reward often is worth the searching and trial-and-error.
 Two of our favorite coupon sites are RetailMeNot.com and CouponCabin.com, but there are many others worth checking.
-We recently found discount codes that saved 25 percent off a contact lens order from Walgreens.com; cut 40 percent from a BananaRepublic.com order; lowered Orbitz’s already discounted rate for a hotel stay by $30; and zipped up a 30 percent discount on a pair of boots from shoes.com.
-Plus we almost never pay for shipping because there are so many codes that offer it for free.
-And many sites will let you stack coupons for even greater savings.
+We recently found discount codes that saved 28 percent off a photo order from Shutterfy.com; cut 20 percent from a Foot Locker buy; lowered Hotwire’s already discounted rate for a rental car by 10 percent; and zipped up a 30 percent discount on a pair of boots from shoes.com.
+Plus we almost never shell out for shipping because there are so many codes that offer it for free.
+And many sites will let you stack coupons for even greater savings and/or free shipping.

-Follow retailers on Facebook, Twitter, and Instagram, and sign up for their promotional emails, which many retailers use to announce exclusive discount codes and other deals.
+Connect with retailers on Facebook, Twitter, and Instagram, and sign up for their promotional emails, which many retailers use to announce exclusive discount codes and other deals.
 And many stores offer one-time discounts of 10 to 25 percent when you join their email lists.
 Have more than one email address?
 Sign up with another address the next time you’re ready to buy.
+If the retailer has a frequent customer program, sign up.
+You may qualify for special offers, like free shipping and birthday discounts.
+Following style bloggers can also pay off when retailers partner with them to offer special deals their followers.

 Play Your Cards